 All transcribers qualified to work in the company must pass a background check and earn at least 95% in the assessment exam.
 Transcriber pay rates vary depending on your field or specialty, but they can range from around $0.80 to $1.10 per audio minute or more, depending on the turnaround time and complexity of the material.

 35. Transcription Hub

-If you want to learn more about transcribing and want to make transcribing as your career, I highly recommend Transcription Foundations.
-It is a FREE 7-lesson mini course that will teach you about general transcription, things you need to know about this job and more.
+If you want to learn more about transcribing and want to make transcribing your career, I highly recommend Transcription Foundations.
+It is a FREE 7-lesson mini-course that will teach you about general transcription, things you need to know about this job, and more.